-- An increased risk of infection - An allergic skin reaction where the cream is applied - Rash, itchy bumpy skin or redness of the skin - Thinning and dryness of your skin and it may also damage or wrinkle more easily - An increase or reduction in hair growth or hair loss and changes in skin colour. - · Weight gain, rounding of the face - Delayed weight gain or slowing of growth in children - Bones can become thin, weak and break easily - Cloudy lens in the eye (cataract) or increased pressure in the eye (glaucoma) - Increased blood sugar levels or sugar in the urine - High blood pressure
+- An increased risk of infection - · An allergic skin reaction where the ointment is applied - Rash, itchy bumpy skin or redness of the skin - Thinning and dryness of your skin and it may also damage or wrinkle more easily - An increase or reduction in hair growth or hair loss and changes in skin colour. - Thinning of your skin that may also damage more easily. - · Weight gain, rounding of the face. - Delayed weight gain or slowing of growth in children - Bones can become thin, weak and break easily - Cloudy lens in the eye (cataract) or increased pressure in the eye (glaucoma) - Increased blood sugar levels or sugar in the urine - High blood pressure